 Kyle B. Kallander, Commissioner

-Kallander's development of a long-term strategic plan, which allows the Big South to position itself as unique amongst its peers, brought football to the Big South as the 18th Conference sport in 2002 as well as women's lacrosse last season.
-He has solidified membership to an all-time high 12 institutions with the additions of High Point, Gardner-Webb, Presbyterian College and Longwood -- as well as the return of charter member Campbell University in 2011.
-Kallander's vision includes increases in the League's television exposure for several sports through strong partnerships with regional and national outlets, and the spearheading of video streaming of Big South games and events on the League's website, which began in 2005-06 and now features more than 900 events annually.
-This aggressive commitment to digital technology includes HD content and a new free-viewing model on the Big South Network.
+Kallander's development of a long-term strategic plan, which allows the Big South to position itself as unique amongst its peers, brought football to the Big South as the 18th Conference sport in 2002 as well as women's lacrosse in 2012-13.
+He has solidified membership to double-digit totals for six consecutive years with the additions of High Point, Gardner-Webb, Presbyterian College and Longwood -- as well as the return of charter member Campbell University in 2011.
+Kallander's vision includes increases in the League's television exposure for several sports through strong partnerships with regional and national outlets, and the spearheading of video streaming of Big South games and events on the League's website, which began in 2005-06 and now features more than 800 events annually.
+This aggressive commitment to digital technology includes HD content and a free-viewing model on the Big South Network.

 Kallander has presided over some of the most pivotal events in the League’s history both athletically and academically.
 During his tenure, the Big South has: